This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - Exclusive Motors Pvt Ltd v Automobili Lambhorgini, Case No. 52 of 2012.

-- In Re: Cartelization by public sector insurance companies in rigging the bids submitted in response to tenders floated by the Government of Kerala for selecting insurance service provider for Rashtriya Swasthiya Bima Yojna v National Insurance Co Ltd & Ors, Suo Moto Case No. 02 of 2014.
+- In re Cartelization by public sector insurance companies in rigging the bids submitted in response to tenders floated by the government of Kerala for selecting insurance service provider for Rashtriya Swasthiya Bima Yojna v National Insurance Co Ltd & Ors, Suo Moto Case No. 02 of 2014.
+The COMPAT upheld the finding of bid-rigging on appeal but the penalty was modified (Appeal No. 94/2015).

 - Competition Law (7th Edition), 2012, Oxford University Press, Richard Whish & David Bailey; Page No. 94.